 - sexual exploitation

-The Title IX regulations also stipulate that any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it effectively discriminates against any person, regardless of sex, sexual orientation, and/or gender identity, is considered sexual harassment or misconduct within the scope of Henry Ford College.
+The Title IX regulations also stipulate that any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it effectively discriminates against any person, regardless of sex, sexual orientation, and/or gender identity, is considered sexual misconduct within the scope of Henry Ford College.

 Who must report Title IX policy violations?